sigp/lighthouse/book/src/slasher.md

 to the slasher database.

-You **should** run with debug logs, so that you can see the slasher's internal machinations, and provide logs to the devs should you encounter any bugs.
+You **should** run with debug logs, so that you can see the slasher's internal machinations, and provide logs to the developers should you encounter any bugs.

 ## Configuration